iFixit/itbrokeand.ifixit.com/_posts/2012-10-21-google-bot-delays-javascript.md

 It's __now been 3 days__ and we're still seeing errors trickle through.

 This is a minor error and didn't really affect our customers at all.
-But we can iamgine other scenarios where using old html and old javascript could make our site non-functional.
+But we can imagine other scenarios where using old html and old javascript could make our site non-functional.
 The Google bot could easily just assume all our pages were broken or missing content.